 Fireweed Zinc Ltd. (the "Company") was incorporated under the Business Corporations Act of the Yukon in Canada on October 20, 2015.
 The Company is a mineral exploration and development company and is engaged in the acquisition and exploration of mineral assets.
-Currently the Company has one project, the Macmillan Pass Project, which includes the Tom and Jason claims and zinc-lead-silver deposits, the Nidd claims and large blocks of adjacent claims (Mac, MC, MP, Jerry, BR, NS, Oro, Sol, Bach Ben, NC and Stump) in Yukon, Canada (collectively, the "Project").
-The Company is listed on the TSX Venture Exchange and trades under the symbol FWZ.
+At March 31, 2022, the Company had one project, the Macmillan Pass Project, which includes the Tom and Jason claims and zinc-lead-silver deposits, the Nidd claims and large blocks of adjacent claims (Mac, MC, MP, Jerry, BR, NS, Oro, Sol, Ben and Stump) in Yukon, Canada (collectively, the "Project").
+The Company is listed on the TSX Venture Exchange and trades under the symbol FWZ in Canada, and on the OTCQB Venture Market under the symbol FWEDF in the USA.